pblaney/mgp1000/README.md

 	--help                        [flag]  Prints this message

 Toolbox Switches and Options:
+	--telomerecat                  [str]  Indicates whether or not to use this tool
+	                                      Available: off, on
+	                                      Default: on
 	--telomerehunter               [str]  Indicates whether or not to use this tool
 	                                      Available: off, on
 	                                      Default: on